thebigdatajedi/anakin/README.md

 });
 ```

-Notice it replaced the vars with const and it tighted up the neatness of the spacing to match the style guide.
+Notice it replaced the vars with const and it tightened up the neatness of the spacing to match the style guide.

 Our tiny little app is now worthy of Airbnb.